LukeMS/lua-namegen/README.rst

 Code
 *****

-This script is heavily inspired by the great `libtcod's namegen`_, written by Dominik "Mingos" Marczuk.
+This script is shamelessly inspired by the great `libtcod's namegen`_, written by Dominik "Mingos" Marczuk.
 It even uses its syntax for .cfg files, aiming to provide compatibility with its existing sets.

 .. _`libtcod's namegen`: https://bitbucket.org/libtcod/libtcod/src/afba13253a79f16d10f596e2c9c99cf183f94b3c/src/namegen_c.c